May 2020 Afghanistan attacks: Responsibility for the 12 May attacks

 The Afghan government blamed the Taliban for the attacks on 12 May, and immediately ordered the military to resume its offensives against the Taliban and other insurgent groups.
-Amrullah Saleh, the Vice President of Afghanistan, said that there was an evidence that the Taliban plotted the attacks and that the Taliban were in "celebratory mood" after the attacks.
+Amrullah Saleh, then Vice President of Afghanistan, spoke of evidence that the Taliban plotted the attacks and that the Taliban were in "celebratory mood" after the attacks.
 Saleh added: "They double celebrate the naivete of some for accepting their lies and accusing the fictional IS-K." The acting interior minister, Masoud Andarabi, said: “This indicates close cooperation between the Haqqani network and the Daesh group [ISIL], and also the attack is a war crime.
 This shows that the Taliban do not have any commitment to the agreement they signed.”

 The Taliban, however, denied responsibility for the 12 May attacks.
 Suhail Shaheen, spokesman of the Taliban office in Qatar, claimed: "These are extreme barbaric acts and only ISIS terrorists could show such brutality.
 Unfortunately, such elements are working under the cover of Afghan intelligence agencies and are carrying out false flag operations.
 The sole aim of such attacks is to destroy the peace agreement that was signed in Doha on February 29, 2020."

 Islamic State of Iraq and the Levant – Khorasan Province (ISIL–KP) claimed responsibility for the Kuz Kunar funeral bombing in a statement on the Telegram messaging app.
 However, no armed group claimed responsibility for the Kabul hospital shooting.

-On 15 May, the United States government said that it had assessed that ISIL–KP was responsible for the 12 May attacks, rather than the Taliban.
+On 15 May, the United States said that it had assessed that ISIL–KP was responsible for the 12 May attacks, rather than the Taliban.
 However, Afghan officials rejected this assertion, and reiterated that the Taliban and the affiliated Haqqani network were behind the attacks.

 The Taliban, however, claimed responsibility for more than a dozen other deadly attacks in Afghanistan in May 2020.